ScaledMarkets/dabl/java/scaledmarkets/dabl/main/README.md

 ## Compiler Output

-The compiler builds an abstract syntax tree (AST), which can is defined by the Abstract Syntax Tree section of the [dabl.sablecc](https://github.com/Scaled-Markets/dabl/blob/master/dabl.sablecc) file, and which can be accessed via the methods in the generated scaledmarkets.dabl.node package.
+The compiler builds an abstract syntax tree (AST), which is defined by the Abstract Syntax Tree section of the [dabl.sablecc](https://github.com/Scaled-Markets/dabl/blob/master/dabl.sablecc) file, and which can be accessed via the methods in the generated `scaledmarkets.dabl.node` package.